 - grated Parmesan cheese , for serving

 - Heat the olive oil in a large skillet over medium-high heat and add chicken.
 Season with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Saute until chicken is no longer pink outside, about 5 minutes.
 Remove chicken from pan and set aside.

 - In a large heavy pot, heat the butter over medium heat.
 Add the mushrooms, leek, bell pepper and carrots and cook, stirring often, until softened (about 5 minutes).
 Stir in 1/8 teaspoon salt, 1/8 teaspoon pepper and garlic, and cook for 1-2 minutes, stirring constantly.
 Add white wine vinegar and thyme and cook 1 minutes more.
 Add flour to the vegetables, stirring to coat them all, and cook for 1 minute longer.

-- Add chicken broth and water, and simmer slowly for 15 minutes.
-Add spinach leaves and chicken and continue simmering for another 15 minutes.
-Stir in heavy cream, simmer for 3-5 minutes.
+- Add chicken broth, water, and cooked chicken and simmer slowly for 15 minutes.
+Stir in heavy cream, add spinach, and simmer for 5 minutes more.
 Taste and add more salt or pepper, if desired.

 - Ladle soup into bowls and top with Parmesan cheese and croutons.
 Enjoy!